Celebrum/SeCuReDmE/README.md

 Advanced quantum computing integration.
 Expansion of cosmic data analysis capabilities.
 Further enhancement of AI-assisted educational tools.

 For detailed instructions, troubleshooting, and community discussions, please visit our Support Forum or GitHub Repository.

-Note: The above README is a template and should be populated with actual links, detailed instructions, and real-time updates as CeLeBrUm AI evolves.# Page
+Note: The above README is a template and should be populated with actual links, detailed instructions, and real-time updates as CeLeBrUm AI evolves.
+"""